 Emily Dove (OS 2010)

-Until 1997, the government offered assistance to independent schools under either the assisted places scheme or direct grant scholarships, which meant that those children who met the entrance criteria but whose families were not able to pay school fees, still had the opportunity to be educated at one of the best schools in Greater Manchester.
+Until 1997, the government offered assistance to independent schools under either the Assisted Places Scheme or Direct Grant Scholarships.
+This meant that children who met the entrance criteria but whose families were not able to afford the fees could still attend Stockport Grammar School.

 Where else your donations can help

 As a leading independent school, we have a commitment to our pupils to continue to maintain and develop the facilities on offer to them.
-With your help, through the general appeal fund, we can go on to fund projects that will enhance their learning and extracurricular experiences.
+With your help, through the General Appeal Fund, we can provide projects that will enhance their learning and co-curricular experiences.

 How you can help

-Giving through a standing order on a monthly or annual basis is a simple and valuable way of making your donation.
+Giving regularly through a standing order on a monthly or annual basis is a simple and valuable way of making your donation and can help make smaller amounts add to a significant gift over time.

 Shares and other assets